 An agreement is in place between the Company and the Member whereby the Member may lend cash to the Company for use in day-to-day operations.
 This loan agreement has on demand features and incurs interest based on 30-day LIBOR.
-There are no amounts outstanding as of December 31, 2020.
+There were no loans during the year and there are no amounts outstanding as of December 31, 2021.

 The Company has established the Merchant Banking Program (the "Program") in order to provide a select group of PWM clients (the "Participants") with access to certain investment opportunities generated through the Company's proprietary, global relationship network.
 The Company may assist with management and administrative services of the Program.
 To the extent expenses are paid on behalf of William Blair MB Investments GP, L.L.C. (the "General Partner"), a Delaware limited liability company and subsidiary of the Member, the Company will seek reimbursement.
 Additionally, the General Partner may assign to the Company the right to receive fees payable to the General Partner by the Participants.
-At December 31, 2020, the General Partner owed the Company \$0.3 million.
+At December 31, 2021, the General Partner owed the Company \$0.5 million.